tommck/azure-functions-openapi-blogs/Article 3.md

 ### Configure the documents

-Back to `Startup`, we update the configuration with this
+Back to `Startup.cs`, we update the configuration with this

 ```csharp
 builder.AddSwashBuckle(Assembly.GetExecutingAssembly(), opts =>